purecloudlabs/iframe-coordinator/packages/iframe-coordinator/README.md

  */
 registerCustomElements();

+/* The frame router configuration can be set up by setting the
+ * `clientConfig` property on the frame-router element.
-/* This registers three client apps with the `frame-router`
+ * This registers two client apps with the `frame-router`.
- * element with an id of `coordinator`. `assignedRoute` is the
- * fragment path in the current page that represents the root
+ * `assignedRoute` is the fragment path in the current page that represents the root
  * path for that client. `url` is the page to load in the
  * iframe on that route.
 It must be a full Url, but you can
  * use the URL constructor to simplify handling